 Also, while iOS has a polished interface, there are inconsistencies in operation here and there.
 Sometimes, you swipe back to get out of full screen.
 Sometimes, you swipe down to achieve the same task.
 Swipe works on some screens and it doesn’t work on some other screens.
 I honestly don’t understand why this is so.

 Now, let’s talk about custom ringtones.
-I can’t freaking change ringtones on a phone that cost me hundreds of thousands of naira (US$ 649).
+I can’t freaking change ringtones on a phone that cost me hundreds of dollars (US$ 649).
 The biggest shock was when I found that I have to buy ringtones to customize my phone.